Business Owner’s Policy

 What does a business owner's policy cover?

-A business owner's policy includes both general liability insurance policy and commercial property insurance coverage, sometimes called business hazard insurance.
-Together, they provide liability and property coverage for your small business.
+A business owner's policy includes both general liability insurance and commercial property insurance coverage, sometimes called business hazard insurance.
+Together, they protect your small business against common liability risks, such as slip-and-fall lawsuits, and stolen or damaged business property.

 Purple check mark